gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

   </section>
   <section>
    <h4>Table [#]: Human resources planning summary for core responsibilities and internal services</h4>
-   <p>[Insert text from the &#8220;Human resources planning summary for core responsibilities and internal services&#8221; section of the word template]</p>
     <p>The following table shows information on human resources, in FTEs, for each of [organization&#8217;s name]&#8217;s core responsibilities and for its internal services planned for [insert fiscal year] and future years.
  </p>
    <div class="table-responsive">
      <table id="tbl7" class="table table-bordered table-condensed">